aripalo/go-delightful/README.md

 		Extra:   "Some extra info, let's keep it short!",
 	})

-	// Print "title" message in purple.
-	message.Title("🔥", "This is going to be lit!")
+	// Print "title" message line in purple. message.Titleln("🔥", "This is going to be lit!")

-	// Print "debug" message in dark gray.
+	// Print "debug" message line in dark gray.
-	// Only printed if in verbose mode. message.Debug("", "This is only visible if in verbose mode") // passing empty string for emoji disables it
+	// Only printed if in verbose mode. message.Debugln("", "This is only visible if in verbose mode") // passing empty string for emoji disables it

-	// Print "info" message in gray.
-	message.Info("ℹ️", "Just something for your information.")
+	// Print "info" message line in gray. message.Infoln("ℹ️", "Just something for your information.")

 	// Print "prompt" message in cyan.
-	// Does not actually read input, only shows the "question". message.Prompt("🙋", "Input your name:")
+	// Does not actually read input, only shows the "question". message.Prompt("🙋", "Tell us Your name: ")

 	// Actually query the name via stdin reader := bufio.NewReader(os.Stdin)
 	value, err := reader.ReadString('\n')
 	if err != nil {
-		// Print "failure" message in red.
-		message.Failure("❌", "galaxies exploded")
+		// Print "failure" message line in red. message.Failure("❌", "galaxies exploded")
 		log.Fatal(err)
 	}